 The Company evaluates whether its contractual arrangements contain leases at the inception of such arrangements.
 Specially, the Company considers whether it can control the underlying asset and have the right to obtain substantially all of the economic benefits or outputs from the assets.
 Substantially all of its leases are long-term operating leases with fixed payment terms.
 The Company does not have significant financing leases.
 Its ROU operating lease assets represent the right to use an underlying asset for the lease term, and its operating lease liabilities represent the obligation to make lease payments.
-ROU operating lease assets are recorded in other noncurrent assets in the consolidated balance sheet.
-Operating lease liabilities are recorded in other current liabilities or other noncurrent liabilities in the consolidated balance sheets based on their contractual due dates.
+ROU operating lease assets are recorded in other noncurrent assets in the consolidated balance sheets based on their contractual due dates.